tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 In <span style="color: blue;">*[7] Saving subdatasets*</span> we save all subdatasets (image of the environment) into the `conf_subdata.rda` file.

-**Note**: We uploaded the resulting `conf_subdata.rda` file to allow continued analyses in case of problems with the prior R code.

 ## Hypotheses and exploratory analyses
 <span style="color: green;">